dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 ***

 Politics is the mind-killer.
 That’s what Yudkowsky says in <i>The Sequences</i>, a book my father gave me about rationality. <i>The Sequences</i> covers a range of topics about how best to make decisions and win at whatever you try.
-And <i>The Sequences</i> is a Secret.
+And <i>The Sequences</i> was a Secret.

 Why?
 At the time I ran for mayor, I thought it was because my father had been mentally unwell.
 He had me swear a few oaths and they really didn’t make sense.
 One was to keep quiet about this book.
 Another was to remember that “the map is not the territory”, a useful rationality concept, but I just couldn’t see how it had to be a big Secret.